-16 Hggp://nscresearchcenter.org/
+16Hggp://nscresearsncenter.org/

-- graduates 16 months after their graduation, there would be no inclusion of any data from the 2014 graduates in the analysis). - 3.
+- 3. some students at NSCS will choose to pursue a religion-based mission before continuing onto post-secondary educational opportunities.
+All data will be evaluated by graduating class with no intermixing of other graduating classes (example: when looking at the 2013 graduates 16 months after their graduation, there would be no inclusion of any data from the 2014 graduates in the analysis). - 4.
 NSCS will use the Comprehensive School Climate Inventory (CSCI) to evaluate and report on progress towards this MSES.
 The CSCI is a nationally recognized school climate survey that provides an in-depth profile of our school community's particular strengths and needs relative to an appreciation and respect for diversity.
 The survey is an empirically validated tool that has been used by many schools nationwide.
 Due to the large expense associated with administration of the survey, NSCS will not administer the survey or report results to the PSCS on an annual basis.
 The survey will be administered to students, teachers and parents.
 Results will be generated by CSCI after analysis and provided to NSCS.
 At a minimum, the survey will be administered in the year preceding a renewal decision.
 These results will be reported by the school to the PCSC by October 1 of that year.